-But damming the river has come at a high price—as the lake filled, it drowned canyons of legendary beauty and hundreds of archeological sites sacred to the native peoples.
+But damming the river has come at a high price.
+As the lake filled, it drowned canyons of legendary beauty and hundreds of archeological sites sacred to the native peoples.
 The environmental issues are equally devastating, from pollutants caused by heavy recreational usage to erosion and loss of native species.
-Everything and everyone downstream has been affected—including the Grand Canyon, a close neighbor.
+Everything and everyone downstream has been affected, including the Grand Canyon, a close neighbor.
 Obstructing the natural flow of the river also means that the reservoir behind the dam—Lake Powell—is slowly filling up with mud.

 Whatever your point of view, in another 150 years, the dam will likely be obsolete.
-By then, Lake Powell will have amassed enough silt to significantly impact storage capacity, and the dam will be decommissioned.
-However, proponents of removing the dam advocate acting sooner rather than later to facilitate cleanup and restoration of the canyon (as you can imagine, it’s easier to remove 50 years of silt than 200 years accumulation).
+By then, Lake Powell will have amassed enough silt to significantly impact storage capacity and the dam will be decommissioned.
+However, proponents of removing the dam advocate acting sooner rather than later to facilitate cleanup and restoration of the canyon.
+As you can imagine, it’s easier to remove 50 years of silt than 200 years accumulation.

 We thoroughly enjoyed short hikes to nearby Horseshoe Bend and Hanging Garden, both within the National Recreation Area, as well as a guided trip into Lower Antelope Canyon.
 These are not places one can commune with nature in solitude—especially the famed photography destinations of Horseshoe Bend and Antelope Canyon.
-But they’re renowned for good reason, and well worth a visit.
+But they’re renowned for good reason and well worth a visit.

 We’ve visited both Upper and Lower Antelope Canyons, and prefer the lower canyon—it’s much less crowded, and in our opinion, more interesting.
-The half-mile walk through the canyon involves steep stairways and tight passages, so if you’re claustrophobic, this tour isn’t for you.
+The half-mile walk through the canyon involves steep stairways and tight passages.
+If you’re claustrophobic, this tour isn’t for you.
 Some photographers favor the upper canyon because the light shafts at certain times of day are especially striking, but we think both canyons are equally beautiful.
 If you go, choose a sunny day—that’s when you’ll see the best colors in the canyon.

 We also experienced—I can’t say enjoyed—kayaking on Lake Powell.
 We put in at Antelope Point Marina, intending to explore some of the side canyons.
 Too many speedboats and too many people not paying attention to the “No Wake” signs made it more stressful than fun.
 In talking later with a kayak guide, he recommended putting in before 7:30 in the morning or after 3:30 in the afternoon—and never on a weekend.